confect1ondev/nixos/resources/wallpapers/SOURCES.md

 ---

-*All wallpapers are used for personal use only.
-Credits belong to their respective creators.*
+*All images are for personal use only.
+Credits belong to their respective creators.
+Please reach out to [me@confect1on.com](mailto:me@confect1on.com) with any requsts for removal.*